Auchnagatt: Schools

 Auchnagatt Primary School is situated in the village.
 The rural areas once supported several primary schools, with those at Clochcan, Knaven and Savoch merging to form Braeside School in 1957.
 Braeside School in turn was closed in 2005.
 Arnage School to the south remains open.

 Secondary education is provided at Mintlaw Academy, 9 km from the village of Auchnagatt.

 Transport

 Regular public transport is limited to infrequent bus services to Ellon, New Deer and surrounding villages, though an on-demand Dial-a-bus service is also available.
 The railway station closed to passengers in 1965 and now offers an access point to the Formartine and Buchan Way, the long-distance path that follows the route of the former railway.

 Other facilities

-Facilities in the village include a village hall and a general store ("Taylor's Emporium").
+Facilities in the village include a village hall and a general store ("Taylor's Emporium") which is now closed.
 There also used to be a hotel and pub/function room called The Barons which has been closed.